yogeshg/small-projects/cpp/hw4/hw4.md

     }
 ~~~~~~

-to "optimize" because the program knows the time step is 1 second in every step.
+to "optimize" because the programmer knows the time step is 1 second in every step.
 so far, so good.
-But soon, someone (the program herself, or someone else
+But soon, someone (the programmer herself, or someone else
 altogether) will come along and want to increase the timestep to 0.5 seconds.

 ~~~~~~{.c .numberLines startFrom="8"}